 3. Where did you last attend the school?

-Are there any interesting facts about the school?
+If you recently moved to a new school (or college) and are introducing yourself there, you can briefly talk about your last school.
+Are there any interesting facts about your last school?
 If yes, mention them.
 Maybe it was established a long, long time ago.
-Maybe your school has produced few famous alumni.
+Maybe it has produced few famous alumni.

 What are your interests and hobbies?

 Playing a sport?
 Traveling?
 Hiking?
 Reading?
 Kite flying?
 Or something unusual, say bull fighting?